-The North Carolina Department of Transportation (NCDOT) proposes to replace Macon County Bridge #226 along Wayah Road (SR 1310) over the Nantahala River (Vicinity Map and Environmental Features Map, attached).
+The North Carolina Department of Transportation (NCDOT) proposes to replace Macon County Bridge #227 along Wayah Road (SR 1310) over the Nantahala River (Vicinity Map and Environmental Features Map, attached).
 The proposed replacement structure will be a two-span bridge approximately 113 feet long using prestressed concrete cored slab units and providing 29.5 feet of clear roadway width.
-The proposed improvements to the approach roadways will extend approximately 300 feet from both the north end and the south end of the new bridge.
-The approaches will include a 20-foot pavement width providing two 10-foot lanes with both expressway gutter and grass shoulder sections with guardrail.
+The proposed improvements to the approach roadway will extend approximately 395 feet from the south end of the new bridge and 465 feet from the north end of the new bridge.
+The approaches will include a 20-foot pavement width providing two 10-foot lanes with both paved shoulder and grass shoulder sections with guardrail.
 The roadway is classified as a major collector and will be designed using the Regional Tier Classification, with a design speed of 40 miles per hour and a posted speed of 35 miles per hour.